-A financial instrument (such as a stock, bond or futures contract) is considered fungible if it can be bought/sold on one market or exchange, and then sold/bought on another market or exchange.
+In trading, fungibility implies the ability to buy or sell the same financial instrument in two or more different markets.
+A financial instrument (such as a stock, bond, or futures contract) is considered fungible if it can be bought or sold on one market or exchange, and then sold or bought on another market or exchange.

-In trading, fungibility implies the ability to buy or sell the same financial instrument on two or more different markets.
-For example, if one hundred shares of a stock can be bought on the Nasdaq in the US, and the same one hundred shares of the same stock can be sold on the London Stock Exchange in the UK, with the result being zero shares (100 bought and 100 sold), the stock is fungible.
+For example, if you can buy 100 shares of a stock on the Nasdaq in the U.S. and sell the same 100 shares of that stock on the London Stock Exchange in the U.K., with the net result being zero shares (100 bought and 100 sold), then the stock is fungible.

-The stocks on the Canadian market are listed in Canadian dollars, while the same stock will be priced in US dollars on the US exchange.
-Since stock prices constantly fluctuate, and so do exchange rates, fungible stocks like this are more likely to have arbitrage opportunities.
+The stocks on the Canadian market are listed in Canadian dollars, while the same stocks will be priced in U.S. dollars on the U.S. exchanges.
+Since stock prices constantly fluctuate, and so do exchange rates, fungible stocks are more likely to have arbitrage opportunities.
 Because of the exchange rates, though, spotting good opportunities requires more effort.

-If the best deal traders can get is a USD/CAD rate of 1.3, then it is expected that the stock should trade at about C$13 on the Canadian exchange ($10 US stock X 1.30 USD/CAD = $13 Canadian).
-From second to second there may be small discrepancies, as the currency rate changes and the stock is subject to its own buying and selling pressures.
+If the best deal you can get is a USD/CAD rate of 1.30, then it is expected that the stock would trade at about C$13 on the Canadian exchange. ($10 U.S. stock times 1.30 equals C$13.)

 From second to second, there may be small discrepancies, as the currency rate changes and the stock is subject to its own price changes from buying and selling pressures.
 If traders see a large enough arbitrage opportunity to make a quick profit, they will step in.
 This pushes the underpriced market up (by buying) and the overpriced market down (by selling), bringing the two markets back into equilibrium.

 - Fungible investments can be bought and sold on different exchanges.